aabounegm/DS-Project2/README.md

 ### The REST API

-The REST API of the naming server will be identical to the REST API of the storage server with the following exceptions:
+The REST API of the naming server will be similar to the REST API of the storage server with some additions.

 * `GET /file/<path>`
   The behaviour should be identical to that of the storage server, but additionally the server should set the correct `Content-Type` header on the response based on the filename.